Ruth Jones (politician): LGBT rights

 In January 2022, Jones and four other Labour delegates to the Parliamentary Assembly of the Council of Europe tabled ten amendments to Resolution 2417, "Combating rising hate against LGBTI people in Europe".
 The amendments sought to include the word "sex" alongside gender identity, de-conflate the situation in the UK from Hungary, Poland, Russia and Turkey, and remove references to alleged anti-LGBTI movements in the UK.
 The delegates received both praise and criticism.

 Personal life

 Jones is married with two adult children, both of whom studied at Glasllwch Primary School where she is a School Governor.
-She lives in Allt-yr-yn with her husband and miniature dachshund named Monty.
+She lives in Allt-yr-yn with her husband.
 She volunteers at a local night shelter scheme as well as being a member of a choir.